datareaper247/kalaha-game/README.md

 * extend user entities and keep them in DB for further usage

 ## Game Design
-* Implement http session
+* Implement http session for online multiplayer.

-## Misc
-* implement exception dictionary with mapping exception-to-message-shown-to-user
-* introduce resource management system to support i18n, push locales files to UI to show appropriately
-* implement tests for web layer.
-It was skipped since web layer is a kind of dispatcher to service layer.